Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Introduction

-Despite the recent progress in paving the way for the development of large models for time series and spatio-temporal data, the absence of large-scale datasets remains a significant impediment in many instances~\cite{zhou2023one, jin2023timellm}.
-Even so, we have witnessed a sharp increase in the number of successful attempts in different tasks and domains (see \shortautoref{tab:summary}), serving as a compelling testament to the untapped potential of large models in temporal data analysis.
-In sectors where abundant data is available, PFMs such as Pangu-Weather~\cite{bi2022pangu} and ClimaX~\cite{nguyen2023climax} have revolutionized the global climate modeling, delivering unprecedented levels of accuracy while substantially reducing computational overhead.
-In the realm of urban computing, TFM~\cite{wang2023building} pioneers the development of transportation foundation models.
-Valley~\cite{luo2023valley}, LAVILA~\cite{zhao2023learning}, and mPLUG-2~\cite{xu2023mplug} are foundation models for spatio-temporal video understanding and spanning a wide range of applications.
-In cases with limited available data in time series, Vocie2Series~\cite{yang2021voice2series} proposes to directly reprogram an existing foundation model, e.g., an acoustic model, to perform time series classification.
-On the other hand, PromptCast~\cite{xue2022promptcast} and OFA~\cite{zhou2023one} are two early attempts that leverage LLMs for general time series analysis, where the former is purely based on prompting while the latter fine-tunes LLMs on downstream tasks with adapters.
-Distinct from these approaches, a recent work Time-LLM~\cite{jin2023timellm} introduces a novel approach by reprogramming time series and integrating natural language prompts to unleash the full potential of off-the-shelf LLMs.
-Other relevant and notable contributions include NYUTron~\cite{jiang2023health} and GatorTron~\cite{yang2022large}, which are two large clinical language models showing promising results in medical event prediction.
+Despite the remarkable progress in developing large models for time series and spatio-temporal data, the limited availability of high-quality, diverse large-scale datasets still poses a substantial challenge in many domains~\cite{zhou2023one, jin2023timellm}.
+Even so, recent years have witnessed a surge of successful applications across various tasks and sectors (see \shortautoref{tab:summary}), underscoring the growing potential of foundation models for temporal data analysis.
+In data-rich scientific domains, Pangu-Weather~\cite{bi2022pangu} and ClimaX~\cite{nguyen2023climax} have revolutionized global climate modeling by delivering unprecedented forecasting accuracy while dramatically reducing computational costs.
+In the field of urban computing, TFM~\cite{wang2023building} introduced one of the first transportation foundation models.
+For spatio-temporal video understanding, models such as Valley~\cite{luo2023valley}, LAVILA~\cite{zhao2023learning}, and mPLUG-2~\cite{xu2023mplug} demonstrate how large-scale multimodal pre-training can capture complex temporal dynamics.
+The trend has also expanded to the time series foundation model (TSFM) space.
+Representative examples include Chronos~\cite{ansari2024chronos}, Time-MoE~\cite{shi2024time}, and MOIRAI~\cite{woo2024unified}, which aim to build general-purpose models for forecasting and representation learning across diverse domains.
+Complementary to TSFMs, recent efforts have sought to harness the reasoning and generalization capabilities of LLMs for time series analysis.
+Early explorations such as PromptCast~\cite{xue2022promptcast} and OFA~\cite{zhou2023one} leveraged LLMs for generic time series analysis through prompting or lightweight fine-tuning, while Time-LLM~\cite{jin2023timellm} proposed reprogramming time series inputs with natural-language prompts to exploit off-the-shelf LLMs.
+In specialized applications, OpenTSLM~\cite{langer2025opentslm} and MedTsLLM~\cite{chan2024leveraging} exemplify large clinical language models that show promise for medical event prediction.
 Despite these significant strides and their inherent promise, the integration of large models into time series and spatio-temporal data analysis continues to confront unique challenges that necessitate focused investigation (see \shortautoref{sec:future directions}).
 This underscores the necessity for a comprehensive review tailored to examine the progress in this burgeoning field.